NeutronCSS/neutroncss/README.md

 # Neutron
-Neutron is a SASS framework that empowers you to create flexible, clear, and semantic website layouts.
+Neutron is a Sass framework that empowers you to create flexible, clear, and semantic website layouts.

 ##Why use Neutron?
 Neutron is built from the beginning to be clear, concise, and--primarily--a flexible system for creating website layouts.